dqwyy/blog/source/_posts/0003-software-to-install-after-installing-windows-10.md

 If you are just a Pinyin IME user, then the build-in Microsoft Pinyin IME will be enough.
 Sogou Pinyin IME is also another popular Chinese IME.

 ## Windows Photo Viewer
 *Photos* replaced *Windows Photo Viewer* as the default and *only* photo viewer in Windows 10, I prefer the old Windows Photo Viewer.
-Import [the Registry file <i class="fas fa-download"></i>](https://www.tenforums.com/attachments/tutorials/198320d1533487488-restore-windows-photo-viewer-windows-10-a-restore_windows_photo_viewer_all_users.reg) provoded by [Shawn Brink from TenForums](https://www.tenforums.com/tutorials/14312-restore-windows-photo-viewer-windows-10-a.html) then Windows Photo Viewer will be back.
+Import [the Registry file <i class="fas fa-download"></i>](https://www.tenforums.com/attachments/tutorials/198320d1533487488-restore-windows-photo-viewer-windows-10-a-restore_windows_photo_viewer_all_users.reg) provided by [Shawn Brink from TenForums](https://www.tenforums.com/tutorials/14312-restore-windows-photo-viewer-windows-10-a.html) then Windows Photo Viewer will be back.

 ```plaintext Restore_Windows_Photo_Viewer_ALL_USERS.reg >folded
 Windows Registry Editor Version 5.00